botwiki/botwiki.org/content/merch/index.md

 You can now support Botwiki through buying T-shirts, stickers, and other merchandise!

-The main Botwiki store is at [zazzle.com/botwiki](http://www.zazzle.com/botwiki), below is a selection of available products :-)
+The main Botwiki store is at [zazzle.com/botwiki](http://www.zazzle.com/botwiki), below is a selection of available products, you can easily customize the size and color :-)

 <div class="centered-text">